How To Become a Better Blogger In 2020

 New Year’s Blogging Revamp to Make you a Better Blogger

 Before you beat yourself up, no one started as a pro.
 It takes a lot of practice and lessons to get better in whatever you are doing, even if it’s blogging.
 Regarding my issues with writing, I wish I could take you back to 2016, I cringe at my sentence construction and have been on an editing and updating spree.

 To make the process of becoming a better blogger easier for you, I will walk you through my guide, all I am doing and have done to make my blog and my self better for the year in progress.
 While these blogging techniques will help you become a better blogger, you shouldn’t just read or skim through but take action; actions bring results.

 Create a Viable Plan

 Take your time, plan the activities of your blog, follow suit and watch how you stay on track with the necessary work that keeps your blog alive and better.
-When you plan out your activities, you’ll loosen things up and simplify seemingly difficult tasks.
+When you plan out your activities, you’ll loosen things up and simplify seemingly tricky tasks.

 Follow Your Plan Consistency

 A plan is useless unless followed.
 If you intend to become a better blogger, you need to develop your plan consistently.
 It’s one thing to set a goal, create a plan, and another to keep up with activities.
 Don’t just set goals and create a plan because someone else did, or every article says you should.